Choosing the Right Franchise: A Comprehensive Guide

 Do I want to work hands-on or manage a team?

-The best franchise for you depends on alignment between your skills, interests, and investment level — not just the popularity of the brand.
+The best franchise for you depends on the alignment between your skills, interests, and investment level.
+It’s not just about the popularity of the brand.

 Research Franchise Sectors and Demand